rsdoiel/antenna/archives/2025/science_and_technology_2025.26.md

 date: 2025-07-02, updated: 2025-07-02, from: The Register (UK I.T.
 News)

-<h4>Mysterious ‘Alloy 30’ gets smaller when heated, which could help stabilize super-sensitive space telescopes</h4> <p>NASA is exploring the properties of a metal alloy that shrinks as it is heated, as boffins in its Astrophysics Division think it may be needed if the planned Habitable Worlds Observatory (HBO) is to succeed.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>
+<h4>Mysterious ‘Alloy 30’ gets smaller when heated, which could help stabilize super-sensitive space telescopes</h4> <p>NASA is exploring the properties of a metal alloy that shrinks as it is heated, as boffins in its Astrophysics Division think it may be needed if the planned Habitable Worlds Observatory (HWO) is to succeed.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>